giellalt/giellalt.github.io/proof/TheSpellerErrorModel.md

 ## Putting it all together

-For each correction suggestion, its value is calculated as the value of the suggestion maechanisms, as shown above, **plus** the corpus weight of the target form **plus** the position-dependent value for the actual changes in the suggestion compared to the input string.
+For each correction suggestion, its value is calculated as the value of the suggestion mechanisms, as shown above, **plus** the corpus weight of the target form **plus** the position-dependent value for the actual changes in the suggestion compared to the input string.

 ## Final words